zplayads/PlayableAdsDemo-iOS/README-EN.md

 }
 @end
 ```
-## 5 Notices
+## 5 Considerations
-### 5.1 Receiving error 400
+### 5.1 Error 400

-Check the project, has the project set a Display Name.
+Check whether the project has been set a Display Name.
-### 5.2 Black screen displayed when showing an ad
+### 5.2 Black screen when showing an ad
 There may be a http link in the ad.
-To remedy, please add following codes in info.plist
+You can add the following codes in info.plist:
 ```objective-c
 <key>NSAppTransportSecurity</key>
 <dict>